ssumanss/classical-mechanics/docs/index.md

-# Welcome to complex analysis course
+# Welcome to classical mechanics course

 This page is dedicated to the course of classical mechanics taught at the university department of mathematics, Tilka Manjhi Bhagalpur University, Bhagalpur.